PGY2 Ambulatory Care Atlanta, Georgia

 Interview Details

-- Selected applicants will be offered an on-site interview (or virtual, if applicable)
+- Selected applicants will be offered an interview

 - Interviews include a knowledge-based assessment, presentation, and panel interview